Muffle10/Milk-Boy-down-/README.md

-# Milk-Boy-down-
+# MilkdownBoy
-A lightweight markdown language with component and http functionality
+A lightweight markdown compiler with component and HTTP functionality in javascript

+Taking inspiration from the Astro Framework